Rhinemann/The-Adept/Actual Rules/Player's Guide.md

 For non-sumerians it can include the land you are from.

-For ocasional demi-humans it includes more supernatural parts of your heritage.
+For occasional demi-humans it includes more supernatural parts of your heritage.

 ### High Concept